vijayraavi/architecture-center/docs/example-scenario/data/data-warehouse.md

 - Integrate relational data sources with other unstructured datasets.
 - Use semantic modeling and powerful visualization tools for simpler data analysis.

-::: zone-end

 ## Architecture

+> [!div class="architecture_diagram"]
-![Architecture for a data warehousing and analysis scenario in Azure][architecture]
+> ![Architecture for a data warehousing and analysis scenario in Azure][architecture]

+> [!div class="data_flow"]
-The data flows through the solution as follows:
+> The data flows through the solution as follows:

-1. For each data source, any updates are exported periodically into a staging area in Azure Blob storage.
+> 1. For each data source, any updates are exported periodically into a staging area in Azure Blob storage.
-2. Data Factory incrementally loads the data from Blob storage into staging tables in SQL Data Warehouse.
+> 2. Data Factory incrementally loads the data from Blob storage into staging tables in SQL Data Warehouse.
 The data is cleansed and transformed during this process.
 Polybase can parallelize the process for large datasets.
-3. After loading a new batch of data into the warehouse, a previously created Analysis Services tabular model is refreshed.
+> 3. After loading a new batch of data into the warehouse, a previously created Analysis Services tabular model is refreshed.
 This semantic model simplifies the analysis of business data and relationships.
-4. Business analysts use Microsoft Power BI to analyze warehoused data via the Analysis Services semantic model.
+> 4. Business analysts use Microsoft Power BI to analyze warehoused data via the Analysis Services semantic model.

 ### Components